 Your tattoo artist is almost as important as your tattoo itself.
 Once you’ve decided you want a tattoo, always research your artist first!
 Whether you choose an artist from Arrows and Embers or not, do your research!
-Read reviews about the shop AND artist, look at work thoroughly, talk to the artist in person at the studio, and ask as many questions as you need.
-Be sure you are very comfortable with this person, as you will be in very close quarters with them when the time comes and you are ready for your tattoo.
+Read reviews about the shop AND artist, look at their portfolios thoroughly, talk to the artist in person, and ask as many questions as you need.
+Be sure you are very comfortable with this person as you will be in very close quarters with them when you begin tattooing.

-Creativity and focusing on the emotion of each piece has always come pretty naturally to Sean, and while he loves everything he tattoos, his favorite pieces always tell a story.
-Although his clients give him a lot of artistic liberty because of his experience and expansive portfolio, he’s still helping them tell their stories-he is here for them.
+Creativity and focusing on the emotion of each piece has always come pretty naturally to Sean.
+While he loves tattoos of all kinds, his favorite pieces always tell a story.
+Although his clients give him artistic liberty due to his experience and expansive portfolio, he’s helping them tell their stories.
 No matter how big or small, detailed or simple, he’s in a service industry and finds it extremely fulfilling to be a tattoo artist.
-Plus, from researching art, to the mechanical components of the tattoo machines themselves, to the science and psychology behind good design, every aspect of tattooing truly satisfies his self-proclaimed ‘geekiness.’
+Plus, from researching art to the mechanical components of the tattoo machines themselves, to the science and psychology behind good design, every aspect of tattooing truly satisfies his self-proclaimed ‘geekiness.’

 “Tattooing is a very comfortable way for me to connect with people.
 When I’m tattooing, I feel at home.
 And it never gets mundane; challenges are always present and growing and changing, and that helps to keep things interesting, too.
 I especially enjoy the challenges-when I get someone in the shop who isn’t necessarily artistically inclined or someone who says they want a skeleton riding a dishwasher… To anyone else, it sounds crazy.
 But when I put it through the filters of complementary color schemes, complementary textures, and good composition, all those artsy-fartsy words mean something and it’s about the science of pleasing the human subconscious.
 When I’m finished they have a piece of art that they’re proud of, that I’m often told looks better than they had imagined, and that’s awesome-there’s nothing more rewarding for me than seeing how happy someone is with their tattoo that we’ve literally created together with our imaginations.
 I feel honored to do what I do, and I love it.
 I can’t imagine doing anything else.”

 Jason has been tattooing for what seems like an eternity.
-He began his tattooing career down in Florida but relocated back home to New Hampshire a couple years ago and has been with Arrows and Embers Tattoo ever since.
-Jay’s style is very versatile and he can tattoo just about anything you throw at him (though he is not take on cover up projects at this time).
+He began his tattooing career in Florida but relocated back home to New Hampshire a couple years ago.
+Jason has been part of the Arrows and Embers Tattoo team ever since.
+Jay’s style is very versatile and he can tattoo just about anything you throw at him.
 He is especially drawn to both realism and new school style art and tattoos.
 No matter what the subject matter is, Jay always does his best to nail it.
 Both his color and black and grey shading are great, and his linework is killer.